tabpot-mokumoku/tabpot-mokumoku.github.io/README.md

 date:   2018-01-17 13:17:52 +0900
 categories: jekyll update
 ---
-YouãàÑÍl find this post in your `_posts` directory.
+Youçª¶å†¤l find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.